 What to Expect from the CFPB Semi-Annual Report and Interagency Examiner Guidance

 In July 2020, the Consumer Financial Protection Bureau (CFPB) released its Semi-Annual Report to Congress for the period beginning September 30, 2019 and ending March 31, 2020.
 The report covers all major activities undertaken by the CFPB during the period and highlights upcoming initiatives.
-The release of the Semi-Annual Report provides an opportunity for compliance officers to review the significant rule changes during the period, reflect on their organisation’s risk monitoring programs, and prepare for anticipated regulatory changes.
+The release of the Semi-Annual Report provides an opportunity for compliance officers to review the significant rule changes during the period, reflect on their organisation’s risk monitoring programmes, and prepare for anticipated regulatory changes.

 According to the report, the CFPB will engage in several rulemaking to implement directives mandated in the Economic Growth, Regulatory Relief, and Consumer Protection Act (EGRRCPA), the Dodd-Frank Act, and other statutes.
 Details can be found on the Agency Rule List, which was released as part of the Spring 2020 Unified Agenda of Federal Regulatory and Deregulatory Actions.
 These rules are the regulatory matters that the CFPB anticipates having under consideration during the period from May 1, 2020, to April 30, 2021.
-The Unified Agenda also contains additional details on the Bureau’s Long-Term Actions List, which include consumer access to financial records, abusive acts and practices, and artificial intelligence, to name a few.
+The Unified Agenda also contains additional details on the Bureau’s Long-Term Actions List, which include consumer access to financial records, abusive acts and practises, and artificial intelligence, to name a few.

 Given the Unified Agenda planning process began months before publication in the Federal Register, the goals do not necessarily consider the COVID-19 pandemic.
 The CFPB states that it will continue to provide timely content and updates to help consumers protect and manage their finances during the coronavirus pandemic in addition to pursuing other regulatory work.
 The report includes a list of COVID-19 related guidance that has been issued and provides links to statements, interpretive rules, and FAQs published by the CFPB during the period.
 The report is a useful resource for compliance teams to reference to ensure that their processes have been adjusted for the relevant regulatory changes.